Dog Paternity Test with Mother

 Dog Parentage Test Without the Mother

 Please note that there are additional fees if extended testing is required.
-Please Contact Us if you cannot provide the dam’s sample or if the possible sires are closely related so we can discuss the available options and costs.
+Please Contact Us if the possible sires are closely related so we can discuss the available options and costs.

 How to Collect DNA Samples